Henry Dundas, 1st Viscount Melville: Cessation of the slave trade

 On 2 April 1792, abolitionist William Wilberforce sponsored a motion in the House of Commons "that the trade carried on by British subjects, for the purpose of obtaining slaves on the coast of Africa, ought to be abolished."
 He had introduced a similar motion in 1791, which was soundly defeated by MPs, with a vote of 163 opposed, 88 in favour.
 Dundas was not present for that vote, but when it was again before MPs in 1792, Dundas tabled a petition from Edinburgh residents who supported abolition.
 He then went on to affirm his agreement in principle with Wilberforce's motion: "My opinion has been always against the Slave Trade."
-He argued, however, that a vote for immediate abolition would be ineffective, as it would drive the slave trade underground.
-He anticipated, in particular, that merchants from other countries would step in to fill the gap left by the British.
+He argued, however, that a vote for immediate abolition would be ineffective, as it would drive the slave trade underground or into the hands of foreign nations, beyond Britain's control.
 He stated: "this trade must be ultimately abolished, but by moderate measures".
 He suggested that slavery and the slave trade should be abolished together, and proposed an end to hereditary slavery, which would have enabled the children born to present-day slaves to become free persons upon reaching adulthood.
 He then introduced an amendment that would add the word "gradual" to the Wilberforce motion.
-The amendment was adopted, 192 in favour, 125 opposed.
-The motion as amended then passed 230 in favour, 85 opposed.
+The amendment was adopted, and the motion passed with a vote of 230–85.
 For the first time, the House of Commons voted to end the slave trade.

 Three weeks after the vote, Dundas tabled resolutions setting out a plan to implement gradual abolition by the end of 1799.
 At that time he told the House that proceeding too quickly would cause West Indian merchants and landowners to continue the trade "in a different mode and other channels".
 He argued that "if the committee would give the time proposed, they might abolish the trade; but, on the contrary, if this opinion was not followed, their children yet unborn would not see the end of the traffic."
-MPs voted in favour of ending the trade in slaves by the end of 1796, after defeating proposals to end the trade in slaves in 1795 or 1794.
-The House then amended the supporting resolutions tabled by Dundas, to reflect the new target date of 1796.
-The motion and resolutions later failed to win the necessary support of the House of Lords, which deferred consideration until after it heard evidence and then dropped the issue altogether.
+MPs ignored his cautions, and voted in favour of ending the trade in slaves by the end of 1796.
+The motion and resolutions later failed to win the necessary support of the House of Lords, which deferred consideration then dropped the issue altogether.